bentasker/pbt_cli/README.md

-    projectver [projkey] [ver] - List all issues for the specified project version projectver [projkey] [ver] isopen - List only Open issues for the project version projectver [projkey] [ver] type [types] - List only issues of type (multiple types can be space seperated) projectver [projkey] [ver] status [statuses] - List only issues with status matching list (multiple types can be space seperated).
-Current known limitation - statuses with spaces won't work projectver [projkey] [ver] knownissues - List only known issues affecting specified version projectver [projkey] [ver] implements - List only issues implemented (or fixed) in the specified version
+    projectver [projkey] [ver] - List all issues for the specified project version projectver [projkey] [ver] isopen - List only Open issues for the project version projectver [projkey] [ver] type [types] - List only issues of type (multiple types can be space seperated) projectver [projkey] [ver] status [statuses] - List only issues with status matching list (multiple types can be space seperated without quotes). projectver [projkey] [ver] knownissues - List only known issues affecting specified version projectver [projkey] [ver] implements - List only issues implemented (or fixed) in the specified version

 ### Project Components

-Known Issue - Component names with spaces in (so, sadly, most of mine) aren't supported

-    projectcomp [projkey] [ver] - List all issues for the specified project component projectcomp [projkey] [ver] isopen - List only Open issues for the project component projectcomp [projkey] [ver] type [types] - List only issues of type (multiple types can be space seperated) projectcomp [projkey] [ver] status [statuses] - List only issues with status matching list (multiple types can be space seperated).
-Current known limitation - statuses with spaces won't work
+    projectcomp [projkey] [ver] - List all issues for the specified project component projectcomp [projkey] [ver] isopen - List only Open issues for the project component projectcomp [projkey] [ver] type [types] - List only issues of type (multiple types can be space seperated) projectcomp [projkey] [ver] status [statuses] - List only issues with status matching list (multiple types can be space seperated without quotes).

 ### Issue View